 Building on the success of the Victoria Division of Family Practice’s CBT Skills Group Initiative, the Vancouver Division is working with the Victoria Division to pilot a program here in Vancouver.
 In the pilot, we will be training a small group of family doctors to deliver cognitive behavioural therapy skills as part of their own practice to increase access to appropriate care for patients requiring low to moderate support.
 CBT is an evidence-based treatment for anxiety or depression.
 The Victoria-based Initiative has fostered collaboration between family medicine and psychiatry, and enables people to access therapeutic support covered by MSP.

 UPDATE: Vancouver Division of Family Practice's CBT Skills Group is getting underway.
 Please refer back to this site for updates.
+The below links provide useful information about the program.
+Some links reference the Victoria program, as indicated, which is similar but not the exact same as which Vancouver is developing.

 Cognitive Behavioural Therapy (CBT) is usually a short-term form of therapy with a focus on helping an individual become more aware of patterns of thinking (cognitions), feeling (emotions) and behaving.
 These patterns represent the unique biochemical functioning of your brain, and reflect how your brain has adapted and responded to earlier life events.
 However, exploring those early events is not the focus of CBT; rather, the focus is examining the way in which your response to a situation in the here-and-now can be modified to bring about positive change.